John Savile, 2nd Earl of Mexborough of Lifford

 F, #26088, b.
 4 February 1786, d.
 30 January 1851

-Lady Sarah Elizabeth Savile was born on 4 February 1786.2 She was the daughter of John Savile, 2nd Earl of Mexborough of Lifford and Elizabeth Stephenson.1,2 She married, firstly, John George Monson, 4th Baron Monson, son of John Monson, 3rd Baron Monson and Lady Elizabeth Capell, on 30 October 1807.1 She married, secondly, Henry Richard Greville, 3rd Earl of Warwick, son of George Greville, 2nd Earl of Warwick and Henrietta Vernon, on 21 October 1816 at St. James's, Westminster, London, England.1 She died on 30 January 1851 at age 64 at Carlton Gardens, London, England.2 She was buried on 7 February 1851 at Gatton, Surrey, England.2 Her will was probated on 24 April 1851.2
+Lady Sarah Elizabeth Savile was born on 4 February 1786.2 She was the daughter of John Savile, 2nd Earl of Mexborough of Lifford and Elizabeth Stephenson.1,2 She married, firstly, John George Monson, 4th Baron Monson of Burton, son of John Monson, 3rd Baron Monson of Burton and Lady Elizabeth Capell, on 30 October 1807.1 She married, secondly, Henry Richard Greville, 3rd Earl of Warwick, son of George Greville, 2nd Earl of Warwick and Henrietta Vernon, on 21 October 1816 at St. James's, Westminster, London, EnglandG.1 She died on 30 January 1851 at age 64 at Carlton Gardens, London, EnglandG.2 She was buried on 7 February 1851 at Gatton, Surrey, EnglandG.2 Her will was proven (by probate) on 24 April 1851.2

 Child of Lady Sarah Elizabeth Savile and Henry Richard Greville, 3rd Earl of Warwick